 When you are an expatriate living abroad, you are initially faced with the question of local versus international health plan?
-Which is better for my expatriate assignment, long term travel or overseas retirement?
+Which is better for my expatriate assignment, long-term travel or overseas retirement?
 Some countries can offer local health coverage to expatriates after an initial waiting period.
 However, the truth is, the local medical plans are not designed for expatriates.
 An international health insurance plan can provide superior coverage for you and your family that will cover you both locally and globally.

 Another problem with local health plans is that if an expatriate is posted to another country, the local coverage will not move with him or her.
 Expatriates are naturally mobile people who require portable coverage.
 This is especially important for expat employers who often move expat assignees from one country to another.
-If an expatriate has developed a pre-existing medical condition while being covered by a local health plan, they may find it difficult to become insured by a new medical insurer in the new country.
-The portability that a global health plan provides is a key feature of any group or individual health insurance plan.
+If an expatriate has developed a pre-existing medical condition while being covered by a local health plan, they may find it challenging to become insured by a new medical insurer in the new country.
+The portability that a global health plan provides is a crucial feature of any group or individual international health insurance plan.

 Local plans are often not set up to allow for coverage when an expatriate returns home for a vacation or extended leave.
-Also, if an expatriate suffers a serious medical illness, he or she may want to seek medical treatment back in the home country.
+Also, if an expatriate suffers a severe medical illness, he or she may want to seek medical treatment back in the home country.
 Again, only an international health plan will allow for medical treatment back in an expat’s county of citizenship.